-Lateral Grant Program

-Beneath your house is a pipe that delivers your wastewater to our sewer main, it's called a lateral line.
+Lateral Grant Program Beneath your house is a pipe that delivers your wastewater to our sewer main, called a lateral line.
 Below is a graphic detailing the key parts of a lateral line.
 Homeowners are responsible for maintaining and repairing their lateral up to the point where it connects to the sewer main.
 To help lower the cost of maintenance, LWD offers a grant program that will reimburse 50% of the repair cost, up to a maximum of \$3,000.
-For more information on our Lateral Grant Program, please visit lwww.lovg under the Customers tab.
+For more information on our Lateral Grant Program, please visit lowd.org under the Customers tab.

+from your home and the laterals of your neighbors.
+The district closely monitors and maintains these lines, which transport your wastewater to the treatment facility via a series of pumpstations.

 Sewer Service Fees & Two New Ordinances

+your property.

-We're excited to announce that as part of our fiscal year 2018 Budget our rates will remain the same at \$28.64 per month for a single-family home.
+We're excited to announce that as part of our Fiscal Year 2018 Budget our rates will remain the same at \$28.64 per month for a single-family home.
 We're particularly proud of this as it is a reflection of careful management of our assets and financial resources.
 Our ratepayers are the ones who benefit the most, as our service area continues to have one of the lowest sewer rates in San Diego County!
 The District recently revised two important ordinances that impact fees we may charge customers.
 Any new homes or businesses need to pay a one-time capacity fee when connecting to our sewer system.
 We recently reviewed the Equivalent Dwelling Unit (EDU) factor and capacity fee schedule to ensure compliance with current laws.
 No changes were made to the capacity fee per EDU rate.
 The second ordinance updated the District's administrative citation process and added fines for illegal dumping into the sewer system.

-Page 3

-Fines for Illegal Dumping

-From November through June, we had 3 incidents where pool installers disposed of their wet concrete and pool plaster down their customer's cleanouts.
-Our Field Service Technicians found the hardened concrete in our sewer lines and removed it.
-Each time we find and remove obstructions like this, it costs the District about \$4,000 in labor materials and equipment use, not to mention the potential for large regulatory fines to LWD if there was ever a sewage spill.

-As of July 2017, we will begin assessing the following fines to anyone found to have illegally dumped waste into the sewer system.
+Fines for Illegal Dumping From November through June, we had 3 incidents where pool installers disposed of their wet concrete and pool plaster down their customers' cleanouts.
+Our Field Service Technicians later found the hardened concrete in our sewer lines during their inspections and removed it.
+Each time we find and remove obstructions like this, it costs the District about \$4,000 in labor, materials, and equipment-use, not to mention the potential for large regulatory fines to our District if there was ever a sewage spill.
+As of July 2017, we will begin assessing the following fines to anyone found to have illegally dumped waste into the sewer system:

 Hardened pool plaster removed from LWD sewer pipes.

-Only You Can Prevent Sewer Blockages

-Our Field Services team continues an impressive volume of monitoring and cleaning work throughout our sewer pipelines.
+Only You Can Prevent Sewer Blockages Our Field Services team continues an impressive volume of monitoring and cleaning work throughout our sewer pipelines.
 However, in the course of this work, we've found some recurring problems that could have quickly escalated into sewage spills.

-In addition to pool construction waste, the major offenders continue to be wet wipes flushed down toilets, rags, other debris, and buildups of FOG (fats, oils and grease) dumped down kitchen drains.
-The map below shows "hot spots" for grease buildup, pump stations that are regularly clogged with wipes and rags, and pool plaster locations.
+In addition to pool construction waste, the major offenders continue to be wet wipes, rags, other debris flushed down toilets, and buildups of FOG (fats, oils and grease) dumped down kitchen drains.
+The map below shows "hot spots" for grease buildup, pump stations that are regularly clogged with wipes and rags, and pool plaster locations: